Afiaella/The-VBA-of-Wall-Street/README.md

 This is a comparison between the initial dataset and the final dataset:

-Additionally I used conditional formatting that will highlight positive change in green and negative change in red.
+Additionally I used conditional formatting to highlight positive change in green and negative change in red.

 This is what the data looked like by the end of the analysis: